 Fire responders say 98% of the time a fire alarm is a false one.
 Remember, that 2% could be a deadly one, taking away loved ones and causing huge property damages.

-Aren’t we all supposed to at least respond and see what’s happening to our neighbours?
+Aren’t we all supposed to at least respond and see what’s happening to our neighbors?

 I’ve also seen many stairways and fire hose access doors blocked with fancy shoe racks and flower pots, can we all run down calmly and safely with these obstructions on our way, in case of a real fire?